 Another memo from the boss arrives thanking the team members for their work to date and urging them to turn their attention to building the model of a suitable habitat.
-Your child conducts some last-minute research and spends time constructing his or her model and presentation.
-He or she will synthesize all of the information learned throughout the problem, taking into account the needs of the black-footed ferret, as well as the concerns of the ranchers and any other constraints that may exist.
-Your child may need to develop a public relations plan to persuade local landowners to accept the model.
-At the end of these lessons, your child will present the finished model to the BFFRRT Project Oversight Committee.
+Students conduct some last-minute research and spend time constructing their model and presentation.
+As they work, they need to keep in mind all of the information they have gathered from their research, taking into account the needs of the black-footed ferret, as well as the needs of the ranchers and any other constraints that may exist.
+Students may need to develop a public relations plan to persuade local landowners to accept their plan.
+At the end of these lessons, students present their finished model to the BFFRRT Project Oversight Committee.